All Posts

 How to Dye SLS 3D Printed Parts

-Pot dyeing is the most accessible method because it requires only a high-temperature-safe pot and the dye solution, though it provides less consistent results than all other methods, is the most labor-intensive, and sometimes results in damaged parts from heat and stirring.
-The process is straightforward:
+Pot dyeing is the most accessible method because it requires only a high-temperature-safe pot and the dye solution, but it provides less consistent results than all other methods, is the most labor-intensive, and sometimes results in damaged parts from heat and stirring.

 Ultrasonic dyeing provides an improvement over pot dyeing in terms of consistency and maintaining part integrity.
 This method is less labor intensive than pot dyeing, as the user only needs to set a desired temperature on an ultrasonic cleaner, add the parts, and set a timer.
 Using ultrasonic vibrations to agitate the solution reduces any chance of part damage during dyeing and provides consistent results.